openshift-online/ocm-support-cli/README.md

 * Get an organization and include its labels `ocm support get organizations [organizationID] --fetchLabels --fetchCapabilities`
 * Get an organization and include its capabilities `ocm support get organizations [organizationID] --fetchCapabilities`
 * Get an organization and include its quota: `ocm support get organizations [organizationID] --fetchQuota`
-* Get an organization and include its resource quota: `ocm support get organizations [organizationID] --fetchQuota`
+* Get an organization and include its resource quota: `ocm support get organizations [organizationID] --fetchSkus`

 #### Getting registry credentials